Lake Garda, the largest lake in Italy, oh no, this is not one of the three curiosities you didn't know, but it's good to remember it.

 Bardolino DOC: extends along both shores of Lake Garda and includes the surrounding hilly areas.
 The Bardolino DOC mainly produces red wines, which can be sparkling or still.
 These wines are generally light, with a fruity aromatic profile and a fresh taste.

-Custoza DOC: this DOC is located in the southeastern part of Lake Garda and primarily produces white wines.
+Custoza DOC: this DOC is located in the southeastern part of Lake Garda and mainly produces white wines.
 The grapes used include Garganega, Trebbiano, Fernanda, and other local varieties.
 Custoza wines are characterized by a fresh, floral, and fruity taste.

 Valpolicella DOC: although not directly adjacent to the lake (but very close), the Valpolicella DOC extends into the hills northwest of Lake Garda.
-This area is famous for its red wines, particularly Amarone della Valpolicella, Ripasso della Valpolicella, and Valpolicella Classico.
+This area is famous for its red wines, particularly the Amarone della Valpolicella, the Ripasso della Valpolicella, and the Valpolicella Classico.
 These wines are mainly produced with grapes like Corvina, Rondinella, and Molinara, and offer a complex aromatic profile and rich flavor.

 And then: